WordPress Integration

 Retrieve article content from WordPress

-Convert content to a format usable by Hexo
+Convert content to Hexo-compatible format

 After executing the synchronization command, please check the